Theo-Marshall/SHIFTR-Hardware/README.md

 # SHIFTR
 A BLE to Direct Connect bridge for bike trainers using a WT32-ETH01 module based on ESP32.
 Additionally adding Zwift™️ "virtual shifting" functionality to any device supporting FE-C over BLE.

+Currently tested with Garmin/Tacx NEO 2T and Vortex but should also work on other trainers supporting FE-C over BLE and the "Cycling Power Service".

 ## Overview
 Bike trainers heavily evolved over the last years.
 Tacx (acquired by Garmin some years ago) is one of the market leaders producing bike trainers of a very high quality with special features like e.g. "Road Feeling" to simulate different road surfaces.
 Other vendors like Zwift came up with cool new features like "virtual shifting" using the "Zwift Cog" and a controller device (Zwift Click/Play) to have a non-mechanical shifting solution which is setting the gears via software that adjusts the resistance in the trainer.